Skip to main content

 • Estimate 2V.

-This page titled 5.7: Identifying Minerals and Mineral Properties in Thin Section is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Dexter Perkins via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 5.7: Identifying Minerals and Mineral Properties in Thin Section is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Dexter Perkins via source content that was edited to the style and standards of the LibreTexts platform.